luntergroup/smcsmc/docs/source/getting_started.rst

 Segment files are specified by the :code:`seg` flag, or if more than one are used, by the :code:`segs` flag.
 Globs are encouraged for readability.
 In the case of multiple files, genetic breaks are inferred from the beginnings and ends of files.
 Additionally, we tell :code:`smcsmc` the number of samples we expect with :code:`nsam`, so it knows to check the :code:`seg` file for formatting issues.

-Basic Arguements
+Basic Arguments
 ++++++++++++++++++

 In addition to the segment file, we need a few more pieces of information to kick off the particle filter.

 **Particle Count:** We must specify a particle count (:code:`Np`) or use the default value of 1000.
 The number of particles refers to the number of individual ARGs which are simulated by :code:`SCRM`, higher numbers means that the model is more likely to converge on a reasonable answer, but increasing the particle count is computationally expensive.
-We recommend particle counts between 25 and 50 thousand for analysis.
+We recommend particle counts between 10000 and 50000 for analysis.
 However, for exploratory work, smaller particle counts (a good starting point is 10 thousand) can be used to more effectively use computational resources.
 In this guide, intended for use on a personal computer, we will use 10 particles.

 **Number of Iterations:** We also explictly define the number of expectation maximization iterations that we want to use (:code:`EM`).
-A good place to start is 15 iterations. :code:`smcsmc` looks for output before starting, so should you be unsatisfied with the convergence after 15 iterations, simply run the exact same program with a higher number of iterations. :code:`smcsmc` will find the output for the iterations already run and simply continue from where it left off.
+A good place to start is 15 iterations. :code:`smcsmc` looks for output before starting, so should you be unsatisfied with the convergence after 15 iterations, simply run the exact same program with a higher number of iterations. :code:`smcsmc` will find the output for the iterations already run and continue from where it left off.

-**Demographic Parameters:** Several arguements are good to specify, especially when analysing real data as they help with convergence.
+**Demographic Parameters:** Several arguments are good to specify, especially when analysing real data as they help with convergence.
 Here we will use a mutation rate (:code:`mu`) of :code:`1.25e-8` and a recombination rate (:code:`rho`) of :code:`3e-9`.
-We give an effective population size (:code:`N0`) of 14312, and infer trees back to :code:`4*N0` generations with :code:`tmax`.
-We set this to 3.5, which is 1.2 Mya with an :code:`N0` of 10000. :code:`smcsmc` infers demographic parameters as discrete over intervals.
+These rates are given in units of events per generation.
+We use an effective population size (:code:`N0`) of 10000, and infer trees back to :code:`4*N0` generations with :code:`tmax`, set by default to 3.5 (corresponding to 140k generations, or 1.2 Mya assuming a generation time of 25 years). :code:`smcsmc` infers demographic parameters as discrete over intervals.
 We specify 31 intervals evenly spaced on the log scale with :code:`P 133 133032 31*1` giving the end times of the first and last epochs in generations, and the pattern for their generation.

 We also give the path to the output folder with :code:`o`.